Audi Q3 Sportback SUV - MPG, running costs & CO2

 Audi Q3 Sportback MPG & CO2

 As you’d expect, the most economical model is the lower-powered version of the 2.0-litre diesel.
-Badged 35 TDI, it manages up to 47.9mpg and CO2 emissions of 155g/km in a Q3 with front-wheel drive and an automatic gearbox, while ordering four-wheel-drive will increase fuel consumption to 42.2mpg and emissions to 176g/km.
-The more powerful version of the engine, named 40 TDI, returns just under 40mpg, with its CO2 output shooting up to 185g/km.
+Badged 35 TDI, it manages up to 55.4mpg and CO2 emissions starting from 134g/km with front-wheel drive and a manual gearbox, while ordering four-wheel-drive and an automatic gearbox will increase fuel consumption to 45.6mpg with emissions from 164g/km.
+The more powerful version of the engine, named 40 TDI, officially returns just over 45mpg, with a CO2 output starting from 163g/km.

-The range-topping 45 TFSI 2.0-litre petrol is thirsty; Audi quotes a figure of 31.7mpg.
-CO2 emissions stand at 202g/km.
-A 1.5-litre petrol engine has now joined the line-up, with mild-hybrid technology on models with an automatic gearbox.
-You’ll see around 40mpg and 154g/km from the non-hybrid version, with the hybrid set to be slightly more economical.
-The 35 TFSI petrol will be the cheapest for company-car drivers, as its Benefit-in-Kind (BiK) rating will be the lowest in the range.
+The range-topping 45 TFSI 2.0-litre petrol is thirsty; Audi quotes a figure of up to 32.8mpg.
+CO2 emissions stand at 195g/km.
+The mid-range 40 TFSI petrol uses a less powerful version of the same 2.0-litre engine, returning up to 36.7mpg and CO2 emissions of 174g/km.
+A 35 TFSI 1.5-litre petrol engine has now joined the lineup, with mild-hybrid technology on models with an automatic gearbox.
+Both versions are officially capable of up to 43.5mpg and emissions starting from 148g/km.
+The smallest petrol will be the cheapest engine for company-car drivers, as its Benefit-in-Kind (BiK) rating is the lowest in the range.

 Insurance groups are very similar to the Q3.
 The 1.5-litre petrol will be cheapest to insure - from group 23 - while the 45 TFSI in Vorsprung trim occupies group 36.
 This is very similar to the BMW X2, so it shouldn’t be much costlier or cheaper to insure.